codeforsanjose/disaster-response-sj/README.md

 The app uses [mongoDB](https://www.mongodb.com/what-is-mongodb) for the database and [Express](https://expressjs.com/) as a server side framework for [Node.js](https://nodejs.org/en/about/).
 It also uses [Passport](http://www.passportjs.org/) for authentication and [bcrypt](https://www.npmjs.com/package/bcrypt) for password hashing.

+* `/config` - the `projectInfoData.js` file contains credentials that lets the app connect to mongoDB servers to load the app database.
+There is currently no local mongoDB database set up.
 * `/backend` contains stuff related to routing, the database, and authentication, and some utilities.
 * `server.js` manages most of the interaction between the front end and back end.
 It also contains some Twilio API interactions for sending disaster posts.

 ## React Style: Hooks vs Classes

 This project uses React hooks, which is a [newer, cleaner way of writing a React app](https://www.youtube.com/watch?v=dpw9EHDh2bM) versus the more traditional class style.
+In some places, you may see the older style of React methods used.
+These are good candidates for refactoring to use React hooks.

 Here's an example of equivalent components written in each style: